Engineering, Design and Society

 Innovators who are comfortable taking risks and who are energized by the belief that engineers help make the world a better place by improving people’s lives through technologies designed with and for people and the planet.

-Design Thinkers who confidently approach engineering problems from a human and nature-centric perspective and identify multiple design solutions before converging on improvements and results that balance technical, economic, environmental, and societal goals.
+Design Thinkers who confidently approach engineering problems from a human and environment-centered perspective and identify multiple design possibilities before converging on solutions that balance technical, economic, environmental, and societal goals.

 Impact Makers who are much more than “just” engineers, with a broad perspective to responsibly envision, design, and implement new technologies that make a positive impact on people, organizations, the environment, and society.